Eric Metaxas: Personal life

 Metaxas lives in Manhattan with his wife and daughter.
+In 2025, Metaxas was appointed as one of the inaugural Distinguished President's Fellows at Cornerstone University and serves the community through mentorship, teaching, public dialogue and more.

 Though he has not formally left the Greek Orthodox Church (saying he has "great respect" for it), Metaxas later began attending Calvary-St. George's Episcopal Church in Manhattan.
-He has spoken at Times Square Church.
-Metaxas describes himself as a "mere Christian", drawing on C. S. Lewis.
+He has spoken at Times Square Church. he describes himself as a "mere Christian", drawing on C. S. Lewis.
 In 2007, he said his books "don't touch upon anything at all where Protestants, Catholics, and Orthodox Christians differ.
 They express just the basics of the faith, from a basic, ecumenical Christian viewpoint.
 They only talk about the Christian faith that they have agreement on."
 In his book Martin Luther, however, Metaxas criticized the political power structures that had emerged from the medieval Catholic Church and stated that it was only with Luther that the "true Gospel" was rescued "from under its crushing welter of ecclesiastical and political medieval structures."

 Political views

 Metaxas is a prominent supporter of Donald Trump.
-In 2019, Metaxas published two children's books called Donald Builds the Wall and Donald Drains the Swamp in a series called "Donald the Caveman".
+In 2019, he published two children's books called Donald Builds the Wall and Donald Drains the Swamp in a series called "Donald the Caveman".
 Other characters in the book include those Metaxas has called "an angry little girl who looks a little bit like AOC" and "an angry, crazy old man who looks a little bit like a guy named Bernie."
 In a November 2019 interview with Franklin Graham, Metaxas said that "screaming protesters" to Trump were "almost demonic".